The Ultimate Direct Response Facebook Advertising Guide

 Tools Of The Trade

-We all are busy and have a limited time to get things done so my tool selection to run and optimize Facebook Ads is not based off which one has the most bells and whistles but rather what is most effective and provides maximum flexibility.
+We all are busy and have a limited time to get things done so my tool selection to run and optimize Facebook Ads is not based on which one has the most bells and whistles but rather on what is most effective and provides maximum flexibility.

 Google Tag Manager GTM